selevinia/spring-boot-starter-data-tarantool-reactive/README.md

 # Spring boot starter for using Tarantool database and Spring Data Tarantool Reactive

-This project provides Spring Boot starters that allow you to work with Tarantool database in your Spring Boot applications.
+This project provides Spring Boot starter that allow you to work with Tarantool database in your Spring Boot applications in reactive style.

 ## How to use in your project